sergevs/ansible-cloudera-hadoop/README.md

 # Ansible Playbook: cloudera-hadoop

-An ansible playbook to deploy cloudera hadoop components to the cluster
+An ansible playbook to deploy Cloudera hadoop components to the cluster
 # Overview
 The playbook is composed according to [official cloudera guides](http://www.cloudera.com/content/www/en-us/documentation/enterprise/5-4-x/topics/cdh_ig_command_line.html) with a primary purpose of production deployment in mind.
-High availability for **HDFS** and **Yarn** is implemented when sufficient number of resources(hosts) is configured.
+High availability for **HDFS** and **Yarn** is implemented when a sufficient number of resources(hosts) is configured.
 From the other side, all of the components can be also deployed on a single host.

 # Description
 #### The playbook is able to setup the required services for components: